austenliao/bootstrap-alert/README.md

 </script>
 ```
+* Alert window would dispear in 3 seconds(default), you also could cancel it.
-On confirm modal window, when click OK button, callback function would be executed.
+* On confirm modal window, when click OK button, callback function would be executed.